 3. The coach is not an expert on anything other than coaching.

-Why world-stars in sports work with coaches?
+Why do world stars in sports work with coaches?

 Do these coaches know more about leading business than our CEO?
 Do they know more about tennis than the current #1 ATP player?

 Of course not, but there is one thing coaches help them with, which give them a tremendous advantage: they point out areas of improvement, blind spots, that the CEO or #1 player cannot see.
-And this change everything.
+And this changes everything.

 An unfair advantage to improve your situation